ESWebbink/region-pop/README.md

 # region-pop
-messing with regional gdp & population stats
+messing with a copy of regional gdp & population stats

 ## Heatmap:
 - GDP (current dollars) per capita for U.S. states from 2010 - 2019